 What follows are examples of tools and equipment you should rent as needed, rather than buying them only to curse the cost later.

 1. Recreational vehicle

 Unless you love camping, buying an RV is probably a bad idea.

 In “7 Big Purchases You Should Never Make,” we point out several reasons not to buy:

 - They can be expensive to buy.
 Low-end vehicles cost as little as $6,000, but those are pretty basic.
 Larger vehicles can go for upward of half a million dollars or more.

 - They cost a lot later on, too.
 Gas, maintenance, insurance — it adds up.
 And if you’re towing a trailer, factor wear and tear on the family vehicle into your calculations.

 - They can be hard to store.
 Parking your RV on a public street or even in your own driveway might be against the rules where you live.
 If so, you’ll have to rent a place to keep it all year, every year.
 One analysis shows monthly rates for RV storage ranging from as little as $40 to as much as $500 per month.

 Until you’re sure you’ll travel enough to make it worthwhile, keep renting.
-You can get an RV from a rentals dealer or from an individual owner through peer-to-peer services like RV Share Renter.
+You can get an RV from a rental dealer or from an individual owner through peer-to-peer services like RV Share Renter.